-- Have an interest in math and science.
+- · Have an interest in math and science.

 - · Enjoy problem solving.

 - · Think creatively.

-- Enjoy working with their hands.
+- · Enjoy working with their hands.

 - Have good hand-eye coordination.

 - Are detail-oriented.

-- Be able to lift 50+ lbs.

-- Be able to handle extreme temperatures, very hot or very cold.

-- Be able to use their hands to hold, control, and feel objects.

-- Be willing to work irregular hours (Weekend & Overtime).

-- Be able to bend, stretch, twist or reach.
+- Program Outcomes

 At the completion of this program, students are expected to be able to: